shradha125/Visual_Analytics_Final_Project/README.md

-# Analysing Earthquake using JavaScript
+# Earthquake Data Analysis and Visualization Using JavaScript

 Glitch Link to the Dashboard: https://broad-panoramic-word.glitch.me/